-Our annual quantitative impairment test of goodwill was performed as of October 1, 2021.
+Our annual quantitative impairment test of goodwill was performed as of October 1, 2022.

-In our quantitative test, we estimate the fair value of each reporting unit by weighting the results from the income approach (discounted cash flow methodology) and market approach.
+Goodwill is tested for impairment using a qualitative assessment and/or a quantitative assessment.
+In our quantitative assessment, we estimate the fair value of each reporting unit by weighting the results from the Income Approach (discounted cash flow methodology) and Market Approach.
+The Income Approach utilizes a discounted cash flow analysis based upon the forecasted future business results of its reporting units.
+The Market Approach utilizes the guideline public company method.
 These valuation approaches require significant judgment and consider several factors that include, but are not limited to, expected future cash flows, growth rates and discount rates and comparable multiples from publicly traded companies in our industry.
 In addition, we are required to make certain assumptions and estimates regarding the current economic environment, industry factors and the future profitability of our businesses.